top of page

 Ship-in-a-Bottle Raffle

 This handcrafted ship-in-a-bottle commemorates the 5-masted schooner, the Carroll A. Deering.
 Artist Jim Goodwin has created this historically accurate work using an actual piece of wood from the Deering which ran aground off of Cape Hatteras, NC in January 1921, inexplicably without its crew.
-The winner of this piece will be announced at 3:30 PM.
 Raffle proceeds will be given to the Island Inn and Commons project.
-Raffle tickets here.

 Man collecting nets on boat during sunset